Your Opinion Counts!

 • The universal components ensure optimum adaptation to the complex structure

 Should you have questions on the subject of fall protection for your project, feel free to contact us here.
+In addition, you can find out in this checklist why facades must not be secured against falling.

 Checkliste facades fall protection